Free parking on Main Street may soon be a thing of the past.

-Other meeting attendees, however, expressed concern about the aesthetic impact, the cost and how more paid parking would affect visitors’ propensities to shop in the Historic District, recently named a Great Day Trip by the Washingtonian.
+Other meeting attendees, however, expressed concern about the aesthetic impact, the cost and how more paid parking would affect visitors’ propensities to shop in the Historic District, recently named a

 “I’m not naive to know that any change in parking may make some people happy and some people unhappy,” Ulman said to a crowd of about 75 business owners, residents and other interested stakeholders at Tuesday night’s meeting.

 In addition to adding more paid spots, the new parking program would include a mobile application that is supposed to give users information about where available spots are in the historic district via information from sensors installed in and above the ground.

 “How much is it going to cost to park – and is the revenue slated to go toward Ellicott City?” was a question on everyone’s mind.